Sleiman-ElYahfoufi/TaskTick/README.md

  ![fsdaf](./readme/demo/Deployment_Flow.png)

 ### AWS Cloud Deployment:
-TaskTick is deployed using AWS infrastructure with an EC2 instance running the NestJS backend and MySQL database.
-The frontend is served from S3 buckets for improved performance and reliability.
-The deployment leverages load balancing for traffic management and auto-scaling to handle demand fluctuations, while CloudWatch monitors system health and performance metrics.
+TaskTick is deployed using AWS infrastructure with two EC2 instances, each running the NestJS backend and the MySQL database.
+The frontend is served from S3 bucket for improved performance and reliability.
+The deployment leverages load balancing for traffic management and auto-scaling to handle demand fluctuations.
 | Login                                   |     Project Decomposition                        |
 | --------------------------------------- | ------------------------------------- |
 | ![Landing](./readme/demo/Login_API.png) | ![fsdaf](./readme/demo/Project_Decompostion_API.png) |